Doooddle/FED-Assignment-2/README.md

         - Guess tracking: Highlights correctly guessed letters within the word and keeps track of wrong guesses.
 The player is given 6 tries to guess the word, this is displayed on the page.
         - Game over scenarios: Displays a modal with a victory or loss message, along with the correct word, at the end of each game, after 6 wrong tries.
         - Play again option: Offers a convenient button to initiate a new game.
 The games is then restarted and a new word and hint is shown.
 The hangman picture changes to the original hangman back.
+    - Lottie Animation Implementation (preloader.js)
+        - While waiting for the page to load, we utilised a lottie animation that vanishes after 3 seconds.

  - ### Dictionary (API & Javascript)

     - API Implementation
         - Inputed word is used to retrieve data from the Dictionary API.
 If the data is available we would retrieve its defintion, sound (how to pronounce the word) and example on how to use the word.
     - Javascript Implementation (dictionary.js)